location: los naranjos. caracas. venezuela

 associated architects: josé guillermo frontado

-In the framework of a private competition for the expansion of the Parque Cerro Verde Shopping Center, a small group of architects was invited to evaluate the development possibilities of neighboring site.
+In a private competition for the expansion of the Parque Cerro Verde Shopping Center, a small group of architectural firms was invited to present some development proposals for the neighboring land.